Not-TNB/Minecraft-ALU/README.md

 # Minecraft Arithmetic Unit
 ## WORLD FILE
-Please find the world file attached in this repository.
+Unfortunalety limitations in GitHub's repo size limits prevent me from uploading the world file directly.

 ## Prerequisites
 It is assumed that the reader has knowledge of Minecraft redstone components, and that they are familiar with binary numbers and basic logic gates/circuitry.
 It is also assumed that the reader can read a truth-table.